Manually Create Configuration Profiles (V3) for Prisma Access Agent

 1. Edit the configuration profile.

-2. Select Scope and Add the Smart Computer Group that you created to target the specific managed macOS devices for the installation of the Prisma Access Agent.
+2. Select Scope and Add the Smart Computer Group that you created to target the specific managed macOS devices for the installation of the Endpoint DLP configuration profile.
 You can also select specific computers as deployment targets.
-For example:

 3. Save the scope of the profile.
-Jamf will target the selected computers and computer groups for the distribution of the configuration profile.
+Jamf will target the selected computers and computer groups for the distribution of the Endpoint DLP configuration profile.

 1. In Jamf Pro, select ComputersConfiguration Profiles.